 “How shall we who died to sin still live in it?”
 The answer is, we cannot.
 What died at the moment of our salvation was not acts of sin.
 What died was not the penalty of sin.
 What died was the overruling power of sin that once had you in a death grip.

 Second, it is a past death.
-It has already happened.
-It is an accomplished fact that took place in your life at the moment of your regeneration.
+This death in the life of a believer has already happened.
+It is an accomplished fact that took place in one’s life at the moment of regeneration.